jazzband/django-recurrence/README.md

 one-to-one relation to recurrence information stored using the recurrence apps model.
 For this to work, you'll of course need to put the `recurrence` application into your `INSTALLED_APPS`

+## Running the tests

+Our test coverage is currently fairly poor (we're working on it!), but you can run the tests by making sure you've got the test requirements installed:

+    pip install -r requirements_test.txt

+Once you've done that, you can run the tests using:

+    make test

+You can generate a coverage report by running:

+    make coverage